This workplace wellness programme is based on The Music Diet book by Dr Julia Jones aka Dr Rock.

 Poor mental health now costs UK employers £45bn per year (up from £37bn in 2016), but they now reap £5 of cost savings for every £1 invested on interventions

 "Dr Rock is spot on.
-Music plays such an important role in our lives and her book The Music Diet demonstrates how what we listen to can influence our physical and mental health.
-That's why employers should listen up and take note.
-Music in the workplace is a logical extension of Dr Jones' work and bosses should get on board - they may be surprised by the positive results.”
+Her book The Music Diet demonstrates how what we listen to can influence our physical and mental health.
+That's why employers should listen up and take note - they may be surprised by the results.”

 Ian King, Sky News Business